NicoHood/HoodLoader2/Readme.md

 ![header](pictures/header.jpg)

 *Caution: This is a Beta, please read everything carefully to not brick your Arduino!
-Some things might be added later and you might wonder where to find them.*
+Some things might be added later and you might wonder where to find them.
+(HID Project is not ready yet)*

 **HoodLoader2 takes Arduino Uno's and Mega's functions to a whole new level.**
-Version 2 is a __real__ bootloader  for the 16u2 (not a firmware like v1) which replaces the DFU Bootloader with a custom CDC Bootloader with USB-Serial function.
+Version 2 is a __real__ bootloader  for the 16u2 (not a firmware like v1) which replaces the DFU Bootloader with a custom CDC Bootloader and USB-Serial function.
 You can reprogram the main MCU (328/2560) and the USB MCU (16u2) at the same time with all its functions and no limitations.

 It adds **fully Arduino IDE compatibility** (with some i/o pins) for the 16u2 to use it as standalone AVR for custom sketches too.
 Whether new __USB__ functions (CDCSerial, Midi, HID: Keyboard, Mouse, Gamepad, Media Keys), sensors or leds: anything you can imagine of.
 **All you need is a normal Arduino Uno/Mega R3 + USB cable + a few wires.**

-You should read the readme carefully to understand what the HoodLoader2 is used for and what it can make possible.
+Please read the readme carefully to not run into any problems.
-Also it is very important to follow the installation instructions and its warnings carefully.
+You should know what you are doing and what HoodLoader2 is used for.
-At the end is a written text about the idea, the key functions and how I got there.
+If anything is unclear, let me know so I can improve it.
-There is also a small Hoodpedia with some words you might not understand and its explanation to let everybody understand what USB is all about (mostly :D).
+At the end of the readme are some notations for interested people/developers.

 See [HID Project](https://github.com/NicoHood/HID) for the Arduino IDE core files/examples.